 Our Post received it's charter from the American Legion in 1956.
 We are a part of the World's largest Veteran's organization.
 We want to give you the opportunity to join us and stay in touch with our membership.
 Our Legionnaires, Ladies Auxiliary, Sons of the Legion and the Legion Riders together form what we call our Legion Family!

 The American Legion was chartered by Congress in 1919 as a patriotic, mutual-help, war-time veterans organization.
 A community-service organization which now numbers nearly 3 million members -- men and women -- in nearly 15,000 American Legion Posts worldwide.
 These Posts are organized into 55 Departments -- one for each of the 50 states, the District of Columbia, Puerto Rico, France, Mexico, and the Philipines.

 The American Legion's national headquarters is in Indianapolis, Indiana, with additional offices in Washington, DC.
 In addition to thousands of volunteers serving in leadership and program implementation capacities in local communities to the Legion's standing national commissions and committees, the national organization has a full time staff of about 300 employees.

 Preamble to the Constitution of the American Legion

-We associate ourselves together for the following purposes:
+For God and Country we associate ourselves together for the following purposes:

-To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to the community, state and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and goodwill on earth; to safeguard and transmit to posterity the principles of justice, freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.
+To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to the community, state and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and goodwill on earth; to safeguard and transmit to posterity the principles of justice, freedom and democracy; to consecrate and santify our comradeship by our devotion to mutual helpfulness.